morcibacsi/esp32_rmt_van_rx/readme.md

 VAN bus is pretty similar to CAN bus.
 It was used in many cars (Peugeot, Citroen) made by PSA.

 ### ESP8266 support
 This library is built around the [RMT (Remote control) peripheral][rmt_peripheral] of the ESP32.
 Therefore **ESP8266 is NOT supported** by this library as it does not have the peripheral built in.
+However on these boards you can use this nice library: [PSA VAN bus reader for Arduino-ESP8266][van_reader_for_esp8266]

 ### Schematics